 Wearing an ankle brace can help provide the right amount of compression and support for your ankle to help reduce joint swelling, inflammation, and pain surrounding your ankle and foot.

-A groundbreaking new procedure — stem cell/platelet rich plasma (PRP) injections — encourages tissue repair in your ankle by sending growth factors out to attract healing cells that can reduce pain and inflammation around your affected joints.
+A groundbreaking new procedure — amniotic membrane allograft/platelet rich plasma (PRP) injections — encourages tissue repair in your ankle by sending growth factors out to attract healing cells that can reduce pain and inflammation around your affected joints.
 Most ankle arthritis patients report feeling less pain and swelling within 10 days of treatment.

 If nonsurgical treatments are not enough to reduce chronic pain and inflammation around your ankle joints, Dr. McAlister may recommend ankle fusion surgery for severe cases.
 During the surgery, metal implants are used to hold your ankle joints in place during the healing process.
 Over the next 8 to 12 weeks, you will slowly begin to walk on your own again.